robertaboukhalil/ginkgo/README.md

 - ginkgo/scripts/process.R
 	- Change ```main_dir``` variable to the folder where ginkgo/scripts is located

+- ginkgo/scripts/analyze-subset.R
+	- Set the folder to where ginkgo/scripts is located

 **Download data files:**

 - Download binning data for hg19 at http://qb.cshl.edu/ginkgo/genomes/hg19/hg19.original.tar.gz